VaibhavDN/Ticket-Management-System/README.md

 Note:
 1. "id" is the only required field field
 2. Id can not be changed
-3. Specify any optional field to replace the old field data with new one
+3. Specify any optional field to replace the old field data with the new one

     Query example